JKBustillo/appointments/README.md

 # Appointments

 Web app to manage the appointments in a veterinary.
+Data is saved in localStorage.

 ## Project Setup